Postpartum Depression in Columbus, OH

 How does postpartum depression treatment work?

-There is no one answer for postpartum depression treatment, as the best remedies varydepending on your unique circumstances.
+There is no one answer for postpartum depression treatment, as the best remedies vary depending on your unique circumstances.
 However, Professionals for Women's Health recommends a combination of therapy, medication, and self-care.
 We also suggest seeking out support groups related to this condition, either in-person or online.

 Who is more likely to experience postpartum depression?